So, we'll go no more a roving

+Background

-It evocatively describes how the youth at that time wanted to do something different.
+The poem evocatively describes how the youth at that time wanted to do something different.
 Byron wrote the poem at the age of twenty-nine.
 In the letter to Thomas Moore, the poem is preceded by an account of its genesis:

 At present, I am on the invalid regimen myself.
 The Carnival—that is, the latter part of it, and sitting up late o' nights—had knocked me up a little.
 But it is over—and it is now Lent, with all its abstinence and sacred music...
 Though I did not dissipate much upon the whole, yet I find 'the sword wearing out the scabbard,' though I have just turned the corner of twenty-nine.

 The poem was suggested in part by the refrain of a Scottish song known as "The Jolly Beggar".
 "The Jolly Beggar" was published in Herd's Scottish Songs in 1776, decades before Byron's letter, with this refrain: